yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 });
 ```

-Notice that when using the `startCheckout` you already have to specify the callbacks to handle the payments.
+Notice that when using `startSeamlessCheckout` you must specify the callbacks to handle the payments.
 In addition, you can customize the checkout interface using the `texts` objects.
 The following table lists all required parameters and their descriptions.

 | Parameter                   | Description                                                                                                                                                                                                                                                                                   |
 | --------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |